techworkersco/twc-site-berlin/_events/general-meeting-28-stammtisch-🍻.md

 💫The main topic will be a discussion about TWC purpose and strategy.

-Our monthly general meetings are usually on a Thursday and are in person.
+Our monthly general meetings are usually on a Thursday and in person.

 All people working in the tech industry are welcome.
 The event will be held in English.